 It is unfortunate that Medicare and Medicaid have such similar sounding names.
 While both are federally funded health care programs, the rules for qualification are different, and each program is designed to address very different health care issues.
+Much like with non obamacare health care, it is important to realized what kind of coverage you get with your health care before accepting, and before depending or relying on it, for example you wouldn’t want to be on a waiting list if you are badly injured.
+In that case you would most likely need legal assistance from a personal injury lawyer, especially if you know that your injuries were not your fault.
 This becomes particularly clear when families are faced with a health care crisis that begins with a trip to the emergency room, followed by the prolonged need for long-term care assistance with activities of daily living.

 Medicare coverage is limited in long-term care situations.